jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 191 Ceasing to be registered as participant in respect of post-1989 forest land
-(1) Subject to section 193, a person who is or was a participant in respect of an activity listed in Part 1 of Schedule 4— (a) must submit an emissions return to the chief executive within 20 working days of—
+(1) Subject to section 193, a person who is or was a participant in respect of an activity listed in Part 1 of Schedule 4— (a) must submit an emissions return to the EPA within 20 working days of—
     (i) being removed from the register in respect of that activity; or (ii) removing a carbon accounting area or ceasing to be a participant in respect of a carbon accounting area in respect of which the person is recorded as a participant under section 188; or
     (iii) removing land from a carbon accounting area or ceasing to carry out the activity in respect of part of a carbon accounting area in respect of which the person is recorded as a participant under section 188; and